-For something larger, consider mounting a staghorn fern (Bifurcatum Platycerium) as that needs to attach to sphagnum moss to stay hydrated.
+For something larger, consider mounting a staghorn fern (Bifurcatum Platycerium), which needs to attach to sphagnum moss to stay hydrated.

-The living moss anchors to the wood or rocks to soak up moisture and the moss keeps the staghorn fern plant alive and growing.
+The living moss anchors to the wood or rocks to soak moisture, keeping the staghorn fern plant alive and growing.

-The types of plants you choose to grow and your garden climate will influence what you plant, or at least the type of frame you need for the wall.
+The types of plants you choose to grow and your garden climate will influence what you plant, or at least the frame you need for the wall.

 Living moss walls in the garden will thrive year-round.
 Moss is extremely cold-hardy.
-It will lose color when temperatures drop below 20-Fahrenheit, but it will bounce back when the heat and water returns.
+It will lose color when temperatures drop below 20 Fahrenheit (-6 degrees Celsius) but will bounce back when the heat and water return.

 The same cannot be said about many other plants.

-Tropical plants will need removable parts on the frame so they can be brought indoors for overwintering.
+Tropical plants will need removable parts on the frame to be brought indoors for overwintering.